 As will be discussed in this report, the Emergency Alert System relies on many partners.
 The role of the federal government has been to lead by reason of its prime responsibility to assure presidential alerts for national disasters.
 Alerts and warnings at the state and local level are disseminated through a number of information channels; the broadcasting of these alerts by television and radio stations is voluntary.
-The National Response Framework emphasizes the separate roles of state and local agencies and other non-federal entities in disseminating alerts.
+The National Response Framework (NRF) emphasizes the separate roles of state and local agencies and other non-federal entities in disseminating alerts.
+There do not appear to be any efforts at the federal level to coordinate NRF planning for alerts and post-disaster information with State Emergency Communications Committees (SECCs).
 The differentiation between responsibilities to be assumed by federal agencies and those of state/tribal/local authorities has in many cases led to problems with coordination, and uneven effectiveness, of EAS utilization from state to state.
-This differentiation has produced an apparent obstruction to the implementation of a new program that would transmit alerts over cell phones.
+There have been expectations among state emergency managers, state broadcaster associations, and others who participate in EAS program planning that the implementation of IPAWS would provide the backbone for a robust emergency alert capability at all levels.
+The IPAWS programs, however, has fallen behind schedule.
+What appears to be retrenchment due to cutbacks in funding has led to a near-exclusive focus on presidential alerts, while programs at the state and local level-and to assist individuals